-Issue tracking
+Bug tracking

 - Once a system is released, users will find bugs or will want more features - For large systems, managing these requests can become a time consuming task - An issue tracking system can help.
-There are lots of them out there. - One of them is Bugzilla...
+There are lots of them out there. - We will look at Bugzilla...

-The following slides are based on a slide set by Mikko Rusama
+Based on a slide set by Mikko Rusama